piotr1204Essex/piotr1204Essex.github.io/rmpp.md

 Phillips, T. (2022).
 Average Software Engineering Salaries by Country in 2022. [online] CodeSubmit Blog.
 Available at: https://codesubmit.io/blog/software-engineer-salary-by-country/ [Accessed 27 Aug.
 2023].

 ## Unit 4
 In Unit 4 we discussed data collection methods that can feed our research process.
 We learned about focus groups (Devaul, 2020), how to observe participants (Abramson et al., 2020) and most common observation methods (Fuelcycle, 2019).
+I was already familiar with these collection methods, however I learned something particularly interesting about the observation of participants - the interviews that one may conduct would be mostly unstructured and informal.
+It makes sense now that I think about it but it was a great learning I took from this unit (Abramson et al., 2020).
 Continuously the emphasis was put on ethics in research, especially when it involves people (Vanclay et al., 2013).
 At the end of the unit I have completed a formative activity which you can find below.

 Reference list